talktogproject/ethicsteacher/endto-before.md

 * * *
 #### How this supports the BPS ethics principle of _respect_ and _maximising benefit and minimising harm_
+Although a lot of information needs to be given to participants, this ensures that participants know exactly what they are participating in and they can make an informed decision to participate in the study or not.
+Making sure that complete information is given to adults in low literacy or disadvantaged communities in language that is understandable and non-patronizing, and that children have the opportunity to give assent, ensures that every individual is treated with respect regardless of who they are.
+Following these procedures minimize harm by reducing the chance of exploitation or deceiving people into participating in research with incomplete or inaccurate information about the study and their rights as participants.
 * * *

 #### 3. **Submitting your ethics application**